AlgART Home

 Returns:

-a reference to the result argument, if it is not null, else newly created Java array containg all calculated coordinates.
+a reference to the result argument, if it is not null, else newly created Java array contains all calculated coordinates.

 Throws: